viniguazz/low-level-programming/README.md

 This repo contains the implementation of the algorithms described in the book Low-Level Programming - C, Assembly, and Program Execution on
 Intel® 64 Architecture, by Igor Zhirkov.

-All the algorithms are written using x86-64 archicture and Linux syscalls.
+All the algorithms are written using x86-64 architecture commands and Linux syscalls.

-The compilation process follows theses steps:
+The compilation process follows these steps:

     nasm -felf64 <inputAsmProgramName.asm> -o <outputObjectFile.o>
     ld -o <outputExecutable> <inputObjectfile.o>